rbangamm/fiddlr/README.md

 # Fiddlr

-Fiddlr is an online Python IDE that allows for easy code execution and version sharing.
+Fiddlr is an online Python IDE that allows for easy code execution and snippet version control.

 ## Demo